OI-wiki/i18n/docs/topic/graph-matching/bigraph-match.md

 When the augmenting path has not been found, the path formed was called an **alternating tree**.

 > **alternating tree**: a tree whose root is an unmatched vertex.
-All root-to-leaf paths in an alternating tree are alternating paths with respect to $M$.
+All root-to-leaf paths in an alternating tree are alternating paths with respect to $M$ .
 If we can add an unmatched vertex other than the root vertex to an alternating tree, we have found an augmenting path.

 Because we want to enumerate $n$ points, the overall time complexity is $O(nm)$ .